fusioncharts/dev_centre_docs/chart-guide/standard-charts/line-area-and-column-charts.md

 ## Bar 2D Chart

 Now, let's create a bar 2D chart.

+{% embed_chartAnatomy bar-chart.json %}

 In the chart below, we have shown five stores in a supermarket that have highest sales.
 The sales figures are plotted along the x-axis, and the store names are plotted along the y-axis.

 For a detailed list of attributes, refer to the [chart attributes](/chart-attributes?chart=bar2d) page of bar 2D chart.